Chestnut45/theseus/README.md

 ## Scene

 The `wolf::Scene` module can be used as a container to create and manage a hierarchy of game objects with components of any type.
-There are a few components included in wolf with built-in behaviour such as Transform2D, Sprite2D, and Camera2D.
+This is an example of an object-focused entity component system, and will be the backbone for the game's systems.
+We added a few core components to wolf with built-in behaviour such as Transform2D, Sprite2D, and Camera2D.

 ```C++
 // Create an empty scene